WHY KIDS WHO KNOW?

 A recent study conducted by Harvard University showed that much of our future success depends on our social skills and emotional intelligence.”

 “Young children experience their world as an environment of relationships, and these relationships affect virtually all aspects of their development.”
 ‘Young Children Develop in an Environment of Relationships’ – Centre of the Developing Child – Harvard University – Working Paper 1

 Despite the huge changes in technology and how we interact, face to face communication and social skills remain fundamentally important elements in children’s life outcomes.
-These are learned and developed through both passive and active influences in a child’s life.
+These are learned and developed through both passive and active influences.

-We all wish children that are be confident, socially outgoing and resilient.
-We want them to feel a sense of belonging and community in their groups.
+We would like to assist in our own way to helping children become confident, socially outgoing and resilient.
+We also want them to feel a sense of belonging and community in their groups.